Lorenc1o/Lorenc1o.github.io/index.md

 <img src="/assets/images/me/me-and-mum.jpg" alt="A picture of me with my mother." width="300" class="centered-image">

-This is me with my father and my brother, a snow day in 2016:
+This is me with my father and my brother, a snowy day in 2016:

 <img src="/assets/images/me/me-jp-dad.jpg" alt="A picture of me with my family." width="300" class="centered-image">